Campo Bom: Economy

-Firsly, agriculture was the only economic activity.
+Firstly, agriculture was the only economic activity.
 The emergence of the footwear industry, and also of brickworks, were responsible for boosting the local economy.
 In the 70s, boosted by the footwear industry, the city received several immigrants from other regions of the state.

 Sports

 The city's soccer team, Clube 15 de Novembro has a regional prominence, despite having closed its professional division in 2008 and again in 2013 after financial problems.
 The headquarters of this club resembles Germanic architecture.
 Currently, 15 de Novembro has departments for various sports like tennis, shooting, soccer academies, archery, handball and chess, in addition to the swimming pools department.